josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/blog/part-two.md

 > ArticleTable.php), CakePHP will not recognize any of your settings and will
 > use the generated model instead.

-For more on models, such as callbacks, and validation, check out the [/orm](orm.md) chapter of the Manual.
+For more on models, such as callbacks, and validation, check out the [Database Access & ORM](../../orm.md) chapter of the Manual.

 > [!NOTE]
-> If you completed [Part 1 of the Blog Tutorial](blog/blog.md) and created the `articles` table in
+> If you completed [Part 1 of the Blog Tutorial](../../tutorials-and-examples/blog/blog.md) and created the `articles` table in
 > our Blog database you can leverage CakePHP's bake console and its code
 > generation capabilities to create the `ArticlesTable` model:
 >
 >     bin/cake bake model Articles

-For more on bake and its code generation features please visit [/bake/usage](bake/usage.md).
+For more on bake and its code generation features please visit [Code Generation with Bake](../../bake/usage.md).

 ## Create the Articles Controller